ac3charland/fabric-custom-patterns/README.md

 ## Adding Patterns to Fabric

 This repo assumes that Fabric is storing its patterns in the default location (`~/.config/fabric/patterns`).
-To make patterns in this repo available to Fabric, simply copy the pattern's folder into Fabric's patterns directory.

-## Automatic Pattern Updates

-This repository includes a git hook that automatically copies all pattern folders to Fabric's patterns directory (`~/.config/fabric/patterns`) whenever you commit to the `main` branch.
+It includes a git hook that automatically copies all pattern folders to Fabric's patterns directory (`~/.config/fabric/patterns`) whenever you commit to the `main` branch.
+You can also manually copy each pattern's folder into Fabric's patterns directory.

 ### Setting Up the Hooks